 Meet The Team

-Victoria Clark IIHHT
+Victoria Clark, MCThA, IIHHT Dip

-Having always held a deep love and reverence for the Earth, I decided to train as a Permaculture Designer in 2016, to deepen my understanding of environmental impact and give me the tools to help make more of a difference.
+In 2016 I decided to train as a Permaculture Designer, to deepen my understanding of environmental impact and give me the tools to help make more of a difference on a practical level.
 I incorporate the ethics of Earth Care, People Care and Fair Shares into all that I do.

 Dr Paul Willet